 184 Sqm of additional space in two new cold rooms and extension to an existing dry room

 Secure I.T.
-Environments Ltd, has announced the completion of a unique project to provide new environmentally controlled secure modular cold room storage facilities for the Royal Botanic Gardens, Kew’s Millennium Seed Bank Project.
+Environments Ltd, has announced the completion of a unique project to provide new environmentally controlled secure modular cold rooms storage facilities for the Royal Botanic Gardens, Kew’s Millennium Seed Bank Project.
 (Image credit: RBG Kew)

 The 20-week programme, completed to schedule, gives the hugely successful Seed Bank project much needed new secure and environmentally controlled rooms for the storage and preparation of seeds and other materials.